 The Abusir complex, sometimes called Abu Sir, is an extensive royal necropolis located relatively close to Cairo.
 It served as an Elite Cemetry for the ancient city of Memphis, as did the Giza necropolis; Dahshur necropolis and the Saqqara necropolis.
-Technically speaking, it is part of one giant pyramid field that encompasses all the various pyramid complexes in the area surround modern day Cairo.
+Technically speaking, it is part of one giant pyramid field that encompasses all the various pyramid complexes in the area that surrounds modern day Cairo.

 Because of the sheer size of most pyramids, the “elite” status associated with the Giza necropolis, the area was soon full of pyramids, and new burial grounds had to be found.
 The Abusir complex is just one such burial ground.
+Because it is not as visually striking as some many other Cairo tourist attractions, it is mostly overlooked by visitors.

 Abusir Complex – A Pyramid Hunter’s Paradise